Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

   - [Diagrams](#11-diagrams----all)
 ## 1. Introduction
 **Purpose**
-Provide a concise high‑level technical design for the current Cupid Code platform so the team can complete an MVP that delivers the Must requirements (MoSCoW) for 2025–2026.
+Provide a concise high‑level technical design for the current Cupid Code platform so the team can complete an MVP (Minimum Viable Product) that delivers the Must requirements (MoSCoW) for 2025–2026.
 This document aligns inherited code (frontend Vue app + Django backend) with the updated requirements specification and guides subsequent detailed design, implementation, and risk mitigation.

 **Scope**
 Covers: